 - Using IT and system resources.

 - Managing and using passwords.

 - Managing identities and access control.

 - Classifying information.

 - Protecting storage hardware and software.

 - Managing security incidents.

 - Managing vulnerabilities.

 - Managing information security risks.

 - Asset management.

 - Training and raising awareness of information security.

 - Managing cryptographic keys.

 - Encryption of equipment and access to removable devices.

 - System security requirements.

 - Managing configuration, maintenance and changes.

 - Network controls.

 - Supervising systems and networks.

-- Managing suppliers.
+- · Managing suppliers.

 - Organising information security.

 - Security in Cloud environments.

 - Project security.

 - System auditability.

-This regulatory framework has a global approach, is being constantly developed and comprises the Information Security Policy, the standards and rules implementing that policy and all procedures and technical instructions that implement the standards in processes and assets (physical and/or digital) in Prosegur Cash, including systems with financial impact.
+This regulatory framework applies globally, is being constantly developed and comprises the Information Security and Cybersecurity Policy, available on the corporate website, the standards and rules implementing that policy and all procedures and technical instructions that implement the standards in processes and assets (physical and/or digital) in Prosegur Cash, including systems with financial impact.